Nightshade14/cc2/README.md

-# Docker and Kubernetes demo with AWS
+# Docker and Kubernetes demo with AWS EKS

 ## TODO app